 Many singers when first starting out are very nervous when given a microphone for the first time & it often comes across in their performance.

-Feeling tense and holding a mic awkwardly can affect your vocals more than you would imagine, so get to know the feeling as early as possible by practising!
+Feeling tense and holding a mic awkwardly can affect your vocals more than you would imagine.
+Get to know the feeling of controlling a mic as early as possible by practising!

 If you don’t own a microphone then use a prop; although it may seem a bit lame using a bottle or hairbrush will definitely get you used to that feeling and soon that mic will be just like an extension of your arm & more importantly, your voice!

-Make sure you sing right into it.
-It’s one of the simplest techniques but it’s so SO important.
-Singing directly into the microphone allows all of your vocals to be fully projected.
+Make sure you are directly singing into the microphone.
+It’s one of the simplest mic techniques but it’s so SO important.
+Singing into a microphone allows all of your vocals to be fully projected.

-Most microphones for singers have a radius around them that will detect noise, it’s important to hit this radius with every note you sing.
+Most microphones for singers have a radius around them that will detect noise.
+Great mic technique is about the importance of hitting this radius with every note you sing.

-Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured, already you could be at a disadvantage to other performers on stage who have mastered their technique.
+Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured.
+Even as a great singer, your lack of control could put you at a disadvantage to others who have mastered their mic technique.

 If you don’t, the projection of your vocal will be inconsistent and you’ll lose key elements in the performance of your song.